 Limited U.S. citizen services

-We have resumed U.S. citizen services by appointment only.
-Services are limited to U.S. passport applications and the documentation of children born in Bermuda to U.S. citizen parents.
+We have resumed most U.S. citizen services, with the exception of renunciation services, by appointment only.
+Services are limited to U.S. passport applications, the documentation of children born in Bermuda to U.S. citizen parents, and notarial services.
 Passport processing time is 2-3 weeks, as it was pre-COVID-19.
-We are not able to provide notary services at this time.
+Visit the Consulate’s U.S. Citizen Services page for additional information.

-Our goal is for every U.S. citizen living in Bermuda who wants to vote in the upcoming elections to get registered and be able to cast their absentee ballot.
+Our goal is for every U.S. citizen living in Bermuda who wants to vote in the United States elections to get registered and be able to cast their absentee ballot.
 The website of the Federal Voting Assistance Program, www.fvap.gov is where you can go to register.
-Now is the time to do it.
 Even if you are a U.S. citizen who has never lived in the United States, you may be eligible to vote.
 If you have any questions at all regarding eligibility or how to register, please email us at email@example.com and we will be happy to assist you.

 Travel to the United States

-If you have been in Bermuda for the last 14 days, the presidential proclamations (China, Iran, Schengen Zone, United Kingdom, Ireland, Brazil) suspending entry into the United States do not apply to you.
+If you have been in Bermuda for the last 14 days, the presidential proclamations (China, Iran, Schengen Zone, United Kingdom, Ireland, Brazil, South Africa) suspending entry into the United States do not apply to you.

 If I legally use cannabis in Bermuda, does that make me ineligible for a visa?
 Does it matter if I use doctor-prescribed cannabis?